jakechen/ds-career/selling_aiml.md

 - While we may not be able to help the stakeholder personally (yet), we may be able to help them get promoted.
 - Helping the stakeholder get promoted usually means helping their customers, both internal and external.
 - Thus helping our stakeholder help their customers (help their customers) = they get paid = we get paid
-- If our stakeholder gets paid more than they me us i.e. positive ROI, then paying us is an obvious choice.
+- If our stakeholder gets paid more than they pay us i.e. positive ROI, then paying us is an obvious choice.

 ## Mistakes made, lessons learned
 - Trying to sell solutions while not addressing business goals
+    - Lesson: Sell problems being solving; do not sell products and solutions
-    - Lesson: sell problems, not solutions; hide any technical discussion until calls 2 or 3
+    - Action: Hide any technical discussion until calls 2 or 3
 - Not being able to articulate how my models would impact their bottom line
     - Lesson: Not having enough domain expertise
     - Lesson: AI is not sold to IT, it’s sold to business